What Are Dental Bridges?

 Same-Day Dental Implant

-This kind of Implant is non-removable and maximizes the use of available bone.
-Many patients also find it surprising that teeth can be attached to the implants the very same day!
-You can come into our office in the morning, and leave in the afternoon ready to smile, laugh, and eat.
+This kind of implant is non-removable and maximizes the use of available bone.
+Many patients find it surprising that teeth can be attached to the implants the very same day!
+You can come into our office in the morning and leave in the afternoon ready to smile, laugh, and eat.

 Fixed Dental Crown and Bridge